midnightntwrk/midnight-architecture/specification/properties.md

     the hardness of discrete logarithm.
-  - The impossibility to interfere with the `Intent` Pedersen commitment is given by the Fiat-Shamir transform, guaranteeing the use of the generator, and the hardness of discrete logarith.
+  - The impossibility to interfere with the `Intent` Pedersen commitment is given by the Fiat-Shamir transform, guaranteeing the use of the generator, and the hardness of discrete logarithm.

 ## Binding